cybercat2/FoundrySwadeJsonToSwadePDF/README.md

 Known bugs - die modifiers aren't handling 0 mod correctly.
 Will be fixed in 0.2 (soon).
 PDF file is giveaway from Peginc, and I'm only Annotatiing them, not changing them, but i probably should get permission to use, or workaround (version 0.2.5).

 Instructions - either pass your json file in command line param, or copy your json into "default.json", or run in IDE and edit input file.
-Will add file picker in 0.3 (fairly soon)
+Will add file picker in version 0.3 (fairly soon)

+Will test on Win10 in near future (version 0.4).